PRESSKIT DE MEELFABRIEK

 SILOTOREN

-The new Silotoren marks the edge of De Meelfabriek site, standing near the Zijlsingel and Ankerpark, above the City Spa and around the corner from the Art Center.
+The new Silotoren marks the edge of De Meelfabriek site, standing near the Zijlsingel and Ankerpark, above the City Spa.
 The wellness center occupies the base of the building, connected to the restored Schoonmakerij.
 The apartments offer breathtaking views of Leiden.
 This new icon among the historic buildings features 12 residential floors with 33 apartments and 2 penthouses.
 Its architecture, in form and material, reflects the robust industrial character of the historic buildings and nods to the silo structure that once stood here.

 Architect: Studio Akkerhuis Architects